-Generally speaking, most diets have their positive points and there will always be some people who will have success with it.
-As long as a diet provides proper nutrition and enough calories for your body’s needs, and is centered on real (not processed) foods, if it’s something that works for you, great.
+Generally speaking, as long as a diet provides good nutrients and enough energy for your body’s needs, and is centered on real (NOT processed) foods, if it’s something that works for you, great.

 Now, the latest buzz in the diet world is…

 The Keto Diet

 The idea behind the keto diet is to severely restrict your body’s consumption of carbohydrates (typically under 20 grams a day) so that it is forced to burn fat for fuel.

 Under typical circumstances, your body converts the carbs you eat into glucose and uses that as its front line source of energy.
 But in the absence of any significant intake of carbs, your liver instead has to convert fat—from your foods and ultimately your love handles—into fatty acids and small fuel molecules called ketones.

 The ketones then replace glucose as the primary energy source for your body—this is known as the metabolic state of ketosis.

 Now it’s important to note that your brain is a “glucose hog” and usually helps itself to all the glucose it needs.
 But your brain can also use ketones as an effective energy source, so its vital needs are taken care of even in the absence of large amounts of glucose in your bloodstream.

 Since your intake of carbs will be greatly reduced, the other half of the equation is that you will be concentrating more on proteins and (good) fats.

 But don’t let that scare you!
 So many people have been (wrongly) programmed to believe that meat and fats cause heart disease, but that’s simply not true.
 Sugar is the demon behind heart disease, and the keto diet has you avoiding it like the plague.